RobinOShiaa/bounceInsights-Country-data/README.md

 * Jest
 * Cypress

-**Installation**
+**Installation **

 The application can be installed within the root directory performing the following commands in terminal,

-1. `npm install `to install relevant dependencies for the server
+1. `npm install - `to install relevant dependencies for the server
-2. `npm run build ` npm run build will install the client side react app and also build the client application to production.
+2. `npm run build` - npm run build will install the client side react app and also build the client application to production.
-3. `npm start `within root directory will start the server and serve up relevant routing and display the client application using the index.html in the build path
+3. `npm start - `within root directory will start the server and serve up relevant routing and display the client application using the index.html in the build path

 **Main files**

     **App.js**

     This is the main script associated with rendering the application

     **Alert.js**

     Is a snippet of xml representing a popup notification.
 This notification receives a boolean

     Which corresponds to the success or failure of an individual request from our server

     If true the popup will be green and prompt success otherwise failure and red background

     **Country.js**

     Responsible for presenting the information regarding the country

-Such as the flag, individual stat boxes(gridStat) of an official field and value
+    Such as the flag, individual stat boxes (gridStat) of an official field and value

     Ie (Language : english).
 And a iframe of the location of thee capital on google maps

     **GridStat.js**

     This component is rendered multiple times within a css grid of country data fields and values

     **CountryList.js**

     This is the sidebar component.
 Containing all countries names  and the search bar

     **Searchbar.js**

     Is within the sidebar and uses an event handler on user input to filter the countries listed in countryList

     **.env**

     .env files are used to store environment variables that are needed for deployment for but not pushed to our git repository for security purposes

     These variables can be port numbers for server and client or API_KEY for google maps API

     So we can get the iframe from country capital

 **Testing**